I'm a big fan of Star Trek. Not quite cosplaying level and going to conventions but I enjoy the shows.

 Limited Time Offer: One Month Free

-For a limited time, CBS is offering a free one month trial if you use the code FORYOU.
-This is active as of 2/14/2021.
+For a limited time, CBS was offering a free one-month trial if you use the code PAWOFFER.

 It works for either plan, so if you're just doing the free month, you might as well avoid the commercials!

 Then remember when your month ends because you'll be billed at the regular price ($5.99 or $9.99).
 This is still a great way to see if it's worth it for you, a whole month of shows for free rather than the regular 7-day trial!

 Paramount+ has 30,000 episodes on demand from some of the most popular shows on TV today (this is a massive increase from CBS All Access, which had around 10,000 episodes).
 Shows like NCIS, God Friended Me, Hawaii Five-O, Seal Team, Survivor, Late Show, Young Sheldon, and soap opera stalwarts The Young and the Restless and The Bold and the Beautiful.
 You also get a ton of shows in the archives like Cheers, Gunsmoke, Frasier, Family Ties, Happy Days, Macgyver, all the previous Star Treks (DS9, Enterprise, TOS, TNG, and Voyager).
 It's really a huge catalog of classics.

 You also get the live broadcast, which includes NFL on CBS.